humanforce/dotnet-sql-codingchallenge/README.md

 - It is expected to be completed in a week and should not take more than 4 hours in one stretch.

 ## Bonus Objectives
-- Authentication in WebAPI (preferably JWT) - it's ok to hard-code to show the concept of authentication
+- Authentication (preferably JWT) - it's ok to hard-code to show the concept of authentication